Our thinking

 Regulators

-Likewise, another important actor to note is the Artificial Intelligence Advisory Council, which is aimed at advising the government on the design and dissemination of AI policies, and who will contribute to the development of the National Artificial Intelligence Strategy and the analysis of its implications.
+Another important actor is the Artificial Intelligence Advisory Council, which advises the government on the design and dissemination of AI policies.
+This body will contribute to the development of the National Artificial Intelligence Strategy and the analysis of its implications.

 Enforcement powers and penalties